Best App Analytics Tools you should know about

 Google Firebase Analytics

-Google Firebase Analytics is the most known tool out there.
+Google Firebase Analytics is the best-known tool out there.
 It provides the means to analyze your app data and helps you understand user behavior.
 Still, the software is known to be restrictive in some areas, like user-specific analysis, being locked into Google Cloud, the NoSQL database Firebase not supporting relational database structures, and more.

 Other features of Google Firebase Analytics are event tracking, user segmentation into behavior or demographic groups, real-time reporting with push notifications, funnels, crash reporting, A/B testing, and more.

-It's been previously known that in order to use Google-related products, you mostly pay with the data itself.
+It's been previously known that to use Google-related products, you mostly pay with the data itself.
 The same applies to Google Analytics for Firebase.
 Using Google Analytics for Firebase is free as long as you stay below certain thresholds for users and authentication processes per month.
 These thresholds are relatively high, which is great for small app developers and businesses, but your user's data eventually becomes the price to pay.
 However, due to Google's location in the USA, data privacy issues arise when using Firebase, especially following GDPR requirements.
 Using the tool for free means that Google can use your user's data for their own marketing purposes.

 Mixpanel